-Microbial food spoilage is caused by microorganisms, and it is the most common cause of food spoilage.
+Microbial food spoilage is caused by microorganisms.
 Microorganisms, although invisible to the eye, like other living things, feed, grow, multiply and die.

 All microorganisms require certain preconditions to live, thrive and reproduce, namely: food, temperature, duration in favourable conditions, water, oxygen, pH value, etc.